gizemdal/remote-rendering/README.md

 **Late-stage Reprojection**

 Although this was a planned feature for this project, Late Stage Reprojection was not effective for the current project architecture.
-Conventionally, Late stage reprojection is implemented using hardware acceleration and since we did not have low-level api access for hololens, it had to be implemented on CPU which used up most of the resources in HoloLens.
+Conventionally, Late stage reprojection is implemented using hardware acceleration and since we did not have low-level api access for HoloLens, it had to be implemented on CPU which used up most of the resources in HoloLens.
 Recording was not possible for this feature as HoloLens terminates any applications that utilize more than a specified amount of processing resources.

 <a name="resources"/>